chaos-mesh/chaos-mesh/doc/setup_env.md

 ## Prepare the deployment environment

-With the toolchain ready, we still need a local Kubernetes cluster as the deployment environment.
-As we already have kind installed, we can now set up the K8s cluster directly:
+With the toolchain ready, you still need a local Kubernetes cluster as the deployment environment.
+Because kind is already installed in your local, you can now set up the K8s cluster directly:

 ```
 hack/kind-cluster-build.sh